 Wireless gateway - see gateway.

-WLAN Wireless Local Area Network is two or more computers that are linked together without wires.
+WLAN - Wireless local area network (WLAN) is two or more computers linked together without wires.

-XD technology The Execute Disable Bit capability of Intel processors that is designed to increase overall system security.
+XD technology - The Execute Disable Bit capability of Intel processors designed to increase overall system security.